BarbaraTarantino/AI-for-Genomic-Data-Science/README.md

 ---

-If you find these materials useful, consider starring the repository to support the dissemination of open educational resources in biomedical data science.
+If you find these materials useful, please consider starring the repository to support open education in biomedical data science.